impnguyen/designPatterns/README.md

 - if you want to support an undo mechanism
 - if you want to have a history list of all your executions and unexecutions
 - if you want to implement transactions.
 Each command has the interface "execute" so every transaction has to fullfil this interface.
 You can easily extend your system with transactions/commands.

+#### rating
+good:
+- decoupling from a request, his trigger and the receiver
+- a better abstraction and with the usage of so called "executionContext" it is useable in a lot of contexts
+- reuseability of commands
+- requests are storeable and can be invoke to a later time ( also serializable and invoke lately)
+- simple do/undo implementation design

+bad:
+- increasing amount of classes